koosvary/Iconic/docs/index.md

 ### Define Search Parameters
 You may define the parameters to use when searching.
 Availability and display of some parameters are restricted to certain search types.
 For quick reference, you may hover over a label for an explanation.
+Additional information may be found here: [Using the Command-Line](#using-the-command-line)

 #### Select a dataset
 You **MUST** select the dataset to search on
 1. Select a search in the project tree
 2. Navigate to the "Define Search" page
 3. Select a dataset to use in the search via the "Select a dataset" drop-down menu

+*Note: You will not be able to select a dataset if it is missing values.
+You must handle these missing values via the "Process Data" screen*

 #### Target Function
 This specifies the target function to search for.
 It allows you to define the input features and output (classifier) feature to use for searching.